COVID-19 pandemic in Paraguay

-The COVID-19 pandemic in Paraguay is part of the ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in Paraguay was a part of the ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have reached Paraguay on March 7, 2020, in a 32-year-old man from Guayaquil, Ecuador, living in San Lorenzo, Central Department.
 Three days later, on March 10, 2020, a second case was confirmed in a 61-year-old man who traveled from Argentina; the same day three more cases were confirmed.
 Due to this spike, the government began imposing the first measures to stop the disease from spreading.

 On March 10, 2020, the Paraguayan government suspended classes and all activities that involved groups of people, as well as public and private events, with the goal of avoiding the spread of the virus, pursuant to Decree no. 3442/2020.
 Other preventive measures were adopted, such as commerce and movement restrictions, suspension of flights, border closures, curfews, and strengthening controls to ensure compliance with the measures.

 On March 20, 2020, the first death and the first case of community transmission were confirmed.
 The government declared a total quarantine until May 3, with free movement completely restricted.
 Public movement was restricted to buying food, medicine and other essential items.
 At the end of March, the government began to invite Paraguayan expatriates to return to their homeland with opportunities to isolate in supervised shelters, designated and paid for by the government.
 Returned expatriates were required to quarantine for 14 days.
 Many expatriates also quarantined in hotels, (called Health Hotels), if they could afford to do so.